sourcegraph/sourcegraph-public-snapshot/docs/config/enterprise.md

 +++
-title = "Enterprise configuration" linktitle = "Enterprise" description = "Use Sourcegraph's enterprise features"
+title = "Enterprise configuration" linktitle = "Enterprise" description = "Use Sourcegraph for enterprise"
 +++

 If you are running Sourcegraph within a large enterprise, you may